it21163418/Guard-Gram/README.md

    - Follow the installation instructions for your operating system.
    - Remember to add this to your Environment Variables refer this video if you are not familiar with the process https://www.youtube.com/watch?v=gb9e3m98avk

-3. **MongoDB**:
-   - Download and install MongoDB from the official website: [MongoDB Download](https://www.mongodb.com/try/download/community)
-   - Follow the installation instructions for your operating system.
-   - Ensure MongoDB is running on your system.

 ## Installation